hackslikeus/dorktaculous/README.md

 # dorktaculous
-building a bootstrap iframe inside a modal to display dorkbox with toggle option to mange squeezelite players in one location.
+building a bootstrap iframe inside a modal to display dorkbox with toggle option to port over to a real mpd client or mange squeezelite players - in one location.

 So dorkbox is fine for internet radio stations.
 See more on dorkbox (todo:  insert link here).
 But after a couple of years, i-radios kinda get old.
 And squeezelite is totally awesome, and you can manage several players plus dial up your spotify account, and more.